 As mentioned, deep convolutional neural networks offer significant speedup over the previous manual work but require properly annotated data.
 Most segmentation datasets focus primarily on common objects or street views \cite{Cordts_2016_CVPR,1405.0312}, but aerial or satellite imagery requires a different perspective and an adequate set of classes.
 There are some datasets with aerial and satellite images.

 One of the earliest satellite datasets is UC-Merced \cite{inproceedings} with 30 cm per pixel resolution and 21 categories like buildings, forest, and even rivers.
 However, it is prepared for a classification of whole images, which is insufficient for the segmentation task.
-Other similar datasets like WHU-RS Dataset \cite{WHURS}, RSSCN7 \cite{RSSCN7}, AID \cite{1608.05167}, NWPU-RESISC45 \cite{NWPU-RESISC45} and PatternNet \cite{1706.03424}, which are mostly collected from \emph{Google Maps}, are for image classification also.
+Other similar datasets like WHU-RS Dataset \cite{WHURS}, RSSCN7 \cite{RSSCN7}, AID \cite{1608.05167}, NWPU-RESISC45 \cite{NWPU-RESISC45}, and PatternNet \cite{1706.03424}, which are mostly collected from \emph{Google Maps}, are for image classification also.

-On the other hand DOTA \cite{1807.02700} and iSAID \cite{1905.12886} are aerial datasets made for multi-class detection and instance segmentation respectively.
-Even though they have many categories (15 classes like vehicles, bridges, ships, but also courts and game fields), they are inadequate for the majority of the needs of public agencies.
+On the other hand, DOTA \cite{1807.02700} and iSAID \cite{1905.12886} are aerial datasets made for multi-class detection and instance segmentation respectively.
+Even though they have many categories (15 classes like vehicles, bridges, ships, but also courts and game fields), they are inadequate for public agencies' responsibilities like natural resources management.

-Datasets created only for buildings or vegetation segmentation are useful but not entirely sufficient in land cover changes detection.
-Those datasets include the Massachusetts Buildings Dataset \cite{MnihThesis}, the Inria Aerial Image Labeling Dataset \cite{maggiori2017dataset}, the AIRS Automatic Mapping of Buildings Dataset \cite{Chen_2019}, the Agriculture-Vision a Large Aerial Image Database for Agricultural Pattern Analysis \cite{chiu2020agriculturevision} and the Tree Cover dataset for the year 2010 of the Metropolitan Region of São Paulo \cite{treecover}.
+Datasets created only for buildings or vegetation segmentation are useful but not entirely sufficient in land cover change detection.
+Those datasets include the Massachusetts Buildings Dataset \cite{MnihThesis}, the Inria Aerial Image Labeling Dataset \cite{maggiori2017dataset}, the AIRS Automatic Mapping of Buildings Dataset \cite{Chen_2019}, the Agriculture-Vision a Large Aerial Image Database for Agricultural Pattern Analysis \cite{chiu2020agriculturevision}, and the Tree Cover dataset for the year 2010 of the Metropolitan Region of São Paulo \cite{treecover}.

 ISPRS Vaihingen and Potsdam datasets \cite{isprs} are manually annotated, but they are relatively small (fewer than 5 km\textsuperscript{2} of labeled data).
 Although they have the most common classes, water class is missing.
-Moreover they mainly cover urban area.
+Moreover, they mainly cover urban areas.

-Chesapeake Bay Land Cover Dataset \cite{robinson2019large} is a very large ($\sim$160,000 km\textsuperscript{2}, 2\% of the USA), but has lower resolution (1 m) than desired and seems to be automatically annotated.
-There are many useful classes (e.g. water, tree canopy) but category "building" is missing.
+Chesapeake Bay Land Cover Dataset \cite{robinson2019large} is very large ($\sim$160,000 km\textsuperscript{2}, 2\% of the USA), but has a lower resolution (1 m) than desired and seems to be automatically annotated.
+There are many useful classes (\eg water, tree canopy, impervious roads) but the category "building" is missing.